Terms and Conditions

 Reliance on information

-We provide an environment that enables companies and charitable organisations (“not for profits”) to connect and agree projects between themselves.
+We provide an environment that enables businesses and good causes to connect and agree projects between themselves.
 Content, commentary, views and other materials posted on our site are not intended to amount to advice on which reliance should be placed.
 We therefore disclaim all liability and responsibility arising from any reliance placed on such materials by any visitor to our site, or by anyone who may be informed of any of its contents.

 We aim to update our site regularly, and may change or delete content at any time.
 If such need arises, we may suspend access to our site, or close it indefinitely.
 Any of the material on our site may be out of date at any given time, and we are under no obligation to maintain or update it.